 - In this view, you can further use the “Zoom” command (group) to increase or decrease the size of your page (impacts only the view and not the actual page size).

-- The Full-Screen Reading view allows you to remove all toolbar distractions and is best used to review a document.
-Pressing the Escape key will bring you back to the (default) Print Layout view.
+- Users can remove all toolbar distractions using the Full-Screen Reading view, which is best for reviewing a document.
+Pressing the Escape key will return you to the (default) Print Layout view.

-- The Web Layout view is typically used to review Blog posts.
+- People typically use the Web Layout view to review blog posts.

-- You can additionally toggle views of the Ruler, Gridlines and Navigation Pane (useful to search key text in your document) using the “Show” command group.
+- You can also toggle views of the Ruler, Gridlines, and Navigation Pane (useful for searching key text in your document) using the “Show” command group.

 And that marks the end of our Beginner’s guide to knowing Microsoft Word features!